simoneburch/config-onprem-ad/README.md

 - Allow “MYDOMAIN\Domain Users” access to Remote Desktop by clicking OK
 - You can now log into Client-1 as a normal, non-administrative user <br/>
 <br/>
-**Now anyone belonging to this Domain Users group can use Remote Desktop <br/>
+**Now anyone belonging to this Domain Users group can use Remote Desktop to log in to Client-1 <br/>
-  **Normally you’d want to do this with Group Policy that allows you to change MANY systems at once <br />
 <br />
 <br />